Man rams car onto sidewalk in South Korea and stabs people; at least 14 hurt | Law-Order

 At least five people were hurt by the car, and nine others were stabbed in the attacks that occurred in a crowded leisure district near a subway station in the city of Seongnam, according to Yoon Sung-hyun, an official from the southern Gyeonggi provincial police department.

-Authorities arrested a suspect in his 20s at the scene and were questioning him.
+Authorities arrested a 22-year-old suspect at the scene and were questioning him.
 Police did not identify the man or offer any immediate information about a potential motive.

-The head of the National Police Agency described the attack as ''virtually an act of terrorism''.
+According to Park Gyeong-won, an official at Gyeonggi's Bundang district police station, the suspect during police interviews talked incoherently and said he was being stalked by an unspecified source.
+The suspect's family told police he had a history of mental illness.

+While the suspect had purchased the two knives he used in the stabbings from a different shopping mall on Wednesday, there is no clear evidence that he planned the attacks in advance, Park said.

+South Korean President Yoon Suk Yeol on Friday called for closer monitoring of social media to detect threats, deploying more law enforcement officers for prevention and equipping them with better suppression gear, according to Seoul's presidential office.

-An official at Gyeonggi's provincial fire department, Ha Dong-geun, said at least two of the wounded were hospitalised in serious condition.
+An official at Gyeonggi's provincial fire department, Ha Dong-geun, said at least two of those who were wounded after the suspect drove the car onto the sidewalk were hospitalised in critical condition.
+Among the nine who were stabbed, eight were being treated for injuries seen as serious.

 Photos from the scene showed forensic units examining the halls of the AK Plaza, where the stabbings took place.
 A white Kia hatchback with a broken front window and ruptured front tire could be seen on a sidewalk near the subway station.